ParaVerseGroup/ParaVerseGroup.github.io/README.md

-# Akio – Creative Portfolio Theme for Jekyll
+# Mria is a multipurpose Jekyll blog theme.

-Akio is a creative personal portfolio Jekyll theme.
-This theme has a modern design and high-speed performance.
-The highlights of this theme include support Github Pages, light and dark mode, and also sections such as work, blog, clients, and testimonials.
-Perfectly suitable for any developer, designer, freelancer, software engineer, or some other who needs a professional way to showcase their work.
+Mria is a high-quality multipurpose Jekyll theme with a unique style and clean code.
+You can use Mria for multipurpose like blog, magazine, portfolio, etc. This theme is fully responsive, and it looks good on all types of screens and devices.
+If you’re looking for a theme that is clean, high performance, and simple, the Mria theme is exactly what you’re looking for then.

 * * *

 ### Demo

-Check the theme in action [Live Demo](https://akio-jekyll.netlify.app/) |
+Check the theme in action [Live Demo](https://mria.netlify.app/) |
 [Artem Sheludko](https://jekyllthemes.io/developers/artem-sheludko)

 * * *